 FLOOR PROTECTION

-Canada 1 USA
+Canada 19 USA

-G 2 8" (203 mm) N/A
+G 20 8" (203 mm) N/A

-Н 8" (203 mm) N/A
+н 8" (203 mm) N/A

 I 18" (457 mm) From door opening 16" (406 mm) From door opening

 J N/A 8" (203 mm)

-N N/A See Note 3
+N 21 N/A Note 21

-Figure 16: Floor Protection
+Figure 26: Floor Protection

-1 In Canada, to comply with CSA B365, Installation Code for Solid-Fuel-Burning Appliances and Equipment, any combustible covering beneath the appliance and/or within the area extending horizontally at least 450 mm (18 in) beyond the appliance on any side equipped with a door, and at least 200 mm (8 in) beyond the appliance on other sides, shall be protected by a continuous, durable, non-combustible pad that will ember protection.
+19 In Canada, to comply with CSA B365, Installation Code for Solid-Fuel-Burning Appliances and Equipment, any combustible covering beneath the appliance and/or within the area extending horizontally at least 450 mm (18 in) beyond the appliance on any side equipped with a door, and at least 200 mm (8 in) beyond the appliance on other sides, shall be protected by a continuous, durable, non-combustible pad that will ember protection.
 The 450 mm (18 in) ember protection required on any side with a door shall extend for the full width of the appliance plus the 200 mm (8 in) required on each side of the appliance without a door.
 Where the appliance is installed less than 200 mm (8 in) from a wall, the ember pad need only extend to the base of the wall.
 An ember pad shall not be placed on top of a carpet unless the pad is structurally supported to prevent displacement and distortion.

-2 The floor protection at the back of the stove is limited to the stove's required clearance if such clearance is smaller than 8 inches (203 mm).
+20 The floor protection at the back of the stove is limited to the stove's required clearance if such clearance is smaller than 8" (203 mm).

-3 Only required under the horizontal section (Ho) of the connector.
-Must exceed each side of the connector by at least 2 inches (51 mm).
-See "Figure 13: Clearances - Side"
+21 Only required under the horizontal section of the connector.
+Must exceed each side of the connector by at least 2" (51 mm).
+See "Figure 12: Clearances - Side"

-8.3 Reducing Clearances Safely
+Reducing Wall and Ceiling Clearances Safely